McCain rips 'bone spur' Vietnam deferments, in apparent Trump jab

 McCain, on the other hand, spent several years as a prisoner-of-war in North Vietnam after his plane was shot down in 1967.

+McCain revisited the topic during an interview Monday morning with ABC's "The View," saying he didn't see Trump "so much a draft dodger, as I feel that the system is so wrong that certain Americans can evade their responsibility to serve the country."

+"What I was trying to say is one of the great inequities of the Vietnam conflict is the lowest income Americans went and fought and were drafted, and those who were wealthy enough to get a doctor to say, 'Hey, you've got a bone spur or migraines,' or whatever it is...then they were excused," he said.

-His comments over the weekend marked the latest exchange in a long-running feud between the two men that kicked off in July 2015, when Trump said McCain was “not a war hero.”
+McCain's round of comments marked the latest exchange in a long-running feud between the two men that kicked off in July 2015, when Trump said McCain was "not a war hero."

 "He was a war hero because he was captured.
 I like people who weren’t captured," Trump said.